 Making sure that your children maintain good foot health is very important as they grow.
 If you have any questions, contact Dr. Lori S. Weisenfeld of New York.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Having healthy feet during childhood can help prevent medical problems later in life, namely in the back and legs.
 As children grow, their feet require different types of care.
 Here are some things to consider...

 Although babies do not walk yet, it is still very important to take care of their feet.

 Avoid putting tight shoes or socks on his or her feet.

 Allow the baby to stretch and kick his or her feet to feel comfortable.

 As a toddler, kids are now on the move and begin to develop differently.
 At this age, toddlers are getting a feel for walking, so don’t be alarmed if your toddler is unsteady or ‘walks funny’.

-If you have any questions please feel free to contact our office located in New York, NY.
+If you have any questions please feel free to contact our office located in Midtown, Manhattan.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about What to Do to Keep Your Child’s Feet Healthy

 Looking at a person’s feet can help determine how healthy their overall body is.
 Some important factors to look for include: sudden or chronic pain in the feet, skin discoloration which can indicate a more serious problem, and numbness or peripheral neuropathy which is typically associated with diabetes.
 Other symptoms of potential health problems are: swelling or edema which can be caused by insufficient veins or lymphatic ducts, cold feet which is most commonly associated with arterial disease, itchy feet which is associated with fungal infections, and changes in your foot structure, such as flatfoot.
 Overall, any noticeable changes should be looked at by your podiatrist, as our feet are the bedrock of our bodies.